 The EECC has also now been incorporated into the European Economic Area (EEA) Agreement and the transposition is complete or underway in these additional countries.
-For example, in Norway, the bill for the Electronic Communications Code is expected to be presented to parliament in Autumn 2023.
+For example, Norway introduced a new Electronic Communications Act on 1 January 2025, implementing the EECC.